arsho/local_binary_patterns/readme.md

-# Local Binary Patterns implementation using Python3
+# Local Binary Patterns implementation using Python 3

 `Local Binary Pattern (LBP)` is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number.
 [Click here to learn more.](http://www.scholarpedia.org/article/Local_Binary_Patterns "Local Binary Pattern (LBP)")